RowanSkie/chevalierportal/README.md

 b.
 Skip the next step

 c.
-Select "Use Legacy AuthenticatioN Method (Retain MySQL 5.x Compatibility)"
+Select "Use Legacy Authentication Method (Retain MySQL 5.x Compatibility)"

 d.
 The password to use is "Group2"